Is there anything more annoying than beard dandruff?

 Whichever product you go for, we suggest cleaning your beard in the shower.

-Remember to not use water that is too hot, and once you are done, dab your beard dry with clean towel – don’t rub it!
+When you’re looking for ways how to get rid of beard dandruff, remember to not use water that is too hot, and once you are done, dab your beard dry with a clean towel – don’t rub it!

 Step 3 – Apply Beard Oil